 Fly Formerly Known as Prince

-This is a variation of the time-tested attractor fly, the Prince Nymph.
-The updated version features flashy Mylar wings that sparkle even in off-colored water, allowing trout to locate the fly.
-While insects are hatching, these wings seem to really get noticed and the trout eat this nymph pattern aggressively.
-It can match caddis pupae, stonefly nymphs and also mayflies in the smaller sizes and is a good lake fly stripped slowly.
-Try it in size #12-18.
+This is a variation of the Prince Nymph, a time-tested attractor fly.
+The Fly Formerly Known as Prince features flashy Mylar wings that sparkle even in off-colored water, allowing trout to locate the fly.
+While insects are hatching, these wings seem to entice trout to eat this nymph pattern aggressively.
+It can match caddis pupae, stonefly nymphs and also mayflies in the smaller sizes and is effective on lakes when stripped slowly.
+Try it in sizes #12-18.

 Pat's Rubber Leg Stonefly

-During early summer, a variety of stoneflies such as salmon flies and golden stones are a primary food source for hungry trout.
+During early summer, a variety of stoneflies, including salmon flies and golden stones, are a primary food source for hungry trout.
 High water can dislodge them from rocky riffles where they drift helplessly.
-Pat's Rubber Leg is a simply tied, durable and realistic pattern that accurately mimics these large aquatic insects.
-It also happens to be a go-to-fly for fly fishing guides as the point fly on nymph rigs.
+Pat's Rubber Leg is a simply tied, durable, and realistic pattern that accurately mimics these large aquatic insects.
+It also happens to be a go-to fly for fly fishing guides as the point fly on nymph rigs.
 Black, brown and tan versions in size #4-12 work well fished deep.

-The Stimulator is the epitome of an effective attractor dry fly for covering water and pounding up willing trout.
-It floats very well, even in fast water, is visible and is available in a wide range of sizes and colors.
-As a bonus it also is buoyant enough to suspend a beadhead nymph as a dropper, increasing its versatility.
+The Stimulator is the epitome of an effective attractor dry fly.
+It floats very well, even in fast water, is visible, and is available in a wide range of sizes and colors.
+As a bonus, it is also buoyant enough to suspend a beadhead nymph as a dropper, increasing its versatility.
 It imitates caddis flies, stoneflies and small hoppers well and seems to be most effective when fished in pocket water or near the bank.
 Yellow, tan, royal and peacock bodies in sizes #6-16 are all good choices.

 Olive Woolly Bugger